Gluesticks Blog

 Move over pumpkin pie, these mini pumpkin bundt cakes with cream cheese frosting are perfect to serve in the fall.
 Just the right size, and so cute with a candy pumpkin on top.
 These cakes are made with a doctored up boxed cake mix.
 So EASY.
 This post contains affiliate links.

-If you like pumpkin, you’ll LOVE our pumpkin cinnamon swirl bread.
+If you like pumpkin, you'll LOVE our pumpkin cinnamon swirl bread, or our pumpkin mini loaves with chocolate chips.

 Watch our step by step video!